If it's an emergency, you can call:

 Information for professionals and members of the public

-From Monday 12 November 2018, if you have a concern or are worried about a child or a young person, you will need to complete and submit a multi-agency referral form (MARF) using the new secure Suffolk Children and Young People’s Portal.
+You can submit a multi-agency referral form (MARF) using the new secure Suffolk Children and Young People’s Portal.

 The first time you complete a referral you will be prompted to create a new portal account.
 Registering for an account is quick and easy, and you only need to do it once.
 To ensure the information you submit is secure, you will be required to log into your account every time you access the portal.
 Further support including a portal user guide and walk through videos are available on the portal overview page.